HOME EDUCATION DAYS

 Upper School students will have lesson plans provided by their teachers for their core subjects: math, English, science and history.
 There will not be lessons for other courses.
 These lessons need to be completed and will be checked on the next on-campus school day.
 If lesson plans are provided, they are expected to be completed, and completion indicates attendance.
 In this instance, no Home Education form is needed.

-Veteran's Day is often one of our first Home Education Days.
+Veteran's Day is one of our Home Education Days.
 For Veteran’s Day ideas, you could visit a veteran's museum or parade, take a veteran you know to lunch and ask about their service, watch a YouTube video of anything related to military service, and/or make cards to send overseas to our service men and women for the holidays.
 What you choose doesn’t have to be related to Veteran’s Day!

 FIELD TRIP EXCEPTION: